-Games locations vary season by season, depending on fields permits and registration numbers for the various division.
+Games locations vary season by season, depending on fields permits and registration numbers for the various divisions.
 For Fall, generally speaking:

 Please see the fields page for all locations used.
 Again, locations vary season to season, and this list is only intended as an example.

 AYSO does not allow players to choose their teammates.
 Teams are formed as evenly balanced as possible because it is more fun and a better learning experience when teams of similar ability play.
 This also allows each player to gain the experience of a wide variety of teammates of different skill levels.

 That said, the region does allow one buddy request per player.
 For details please see the buddy request policy.